open-quantum-safe/liboqs-cpp/README.md

 Building on Windows
 --------------------------------

 A Visual Studio 2017 solution containing both key encapsulation and signature examples from [`examples`](https://github.com/open-quantum-safe/liboqs-cpp/tree/master/examples) as two separate projects is provided in the [`VisualStudio`](https://github.com/open-quantum-safe/liboqs-cpp/tree/master/VisualStudio) folder.
-It assumes that liboqs is installed under `C:\liboqs`, and that the user had already built the liboqs Visual Studio solution  `C:\liboqs\VisualStudio\liboqs.sln`.
+Building instructions:

+- First, you must download and build liboqs under Windows, see [liboqs Windows building instructions](https://github.com/open-quantum-safe/liboqs#building-and-running-on-windows) for more details.
+- Next, you must set the environment variable `LIBOQS_INSTALL_PATH` to point to the location of liboqs, e.g. `C:\liboqs`.
+- After completing the steps above, you may now build the liboqs-cpp solution (or each individual projects within the solution).
 In case you end up with a linker error, make sure that the corresponding target from liboqs was built, i.e. if building a `Release` version with an `x64` target, then the corresponding `Release/x64` solution from liboqs must be built in advance.

+liboqs-cpp has been extensively tested on Windows 10 systems.
+Continuous integration is provided via AppVeyor.

 Limitations and security